zsrtp/tpgz/CONTRIBUTING.md

 ### Linting

-Please format your files using the .clang-format file.
-Submodules should **not** be included when formatting, as these will have their own clang-format files.
+Please format your files using the .clang-format file

 Example clang-format usage (Ubuntu):